The Bankrate promise

 But aren’t home inspections usually done by the buyer, not the seller?
 Is a pre-listing inspection really necessary?
 Here’s what to know.

 What is a pre-listing inspection?

-Pre-listing inspections are exactly what they sound like: Before you officially list your home for sale, a professional home inspector examines your property to identify any potential problems or repairs that need to be made.
+Pre-listing inspections are exactly what they sound like: Before you officially list your home for sale, a professional home inspector examines your property to identify any potential problems or repairs that need to be addressed.
 Think of it as an opportunity to know what the buyer might request before an offer is made or a purchase agreement is signed.

-“A pre-listing inspection will make sure the seller is aware of any issues prior to the buyer becoming aware, allowing them more time to prepare for negotiation or time to fix the issues,” explains agent Angelica Olmsted of Denver RE/MAX Professionals.
+“A pre-listing inspection will make sure the seller is aware of any issues prior to the buyer becoming aware, allowing them more time to prepare for negotiation or time to fix the issues,” says agent Angelica Olmsted of Denver RE/MAX Professionals.
 She adds that this can help sellers understand the cost of any repairs, too: “It can also assist the seller when it comes to determining a price to sell or accepting an offer.”

 What does a pre-listing inspection cover?

 It depends: For a pre-listing inspection, you can decide how thorough you want your inspector to be.
 If you have one main concern, such as a crack in the foundation, you can limit things to just that area.
 Or, you might opt for a comprehensive job similar to the standard home inspection your buyer will likely commission.

 Other areas a pre-listing inspection could cover include:

 - Evaluating the anticipated lifespan of the roof

 - Certifying that a DIY remodel was done properly